Freie Software und Bürgerrechte benötigen Deine Aufmerksamkeit!

-m23 is a free software distribution system licensed under the GPL, that installs and administrates clients with
+m23 is a free software distribution system licensed under the GPL, which installs and administers clients with

 m23 is controlled via webbrowser.
 The installation of a new m23 client is done in only three steps and the integration of existing clients is possible, too.
 Group functions and mass installation tools make managing a vast number of clients comfortable.
 Client backup and server backup are included to avoid data loss.
 With the integrated virtualisation software, m23 can create and manage virtual m23 clients, that run on real m23 clients or the m23 server.
 Scripts and software packages (for installation on the clients) can be created directly from the m23 web interface.